Archetrix/osxhidtouch/README.md

 osxhidtouch
 ===========

-(forked from daniel5151, forked from kyewei, who forked from astarasikov)
+(forked from dcomputare who forked from daniel5151, forked from kyewei, who forked from astarasikov)

 User-space HID multitouch touchscreen driver for Mac OS X

-Adapted to fit the HP Center of Room Control's hardware(TPC-I032-CRC) & resolution, and adding extra features (like double-tap)
+Adapted to fit the Iiyama TW2424AS

-Multifinger tracking is in the code, but dosen't work proprly.
+Multifinger tracking was in the code, but doesn't work properly.
+In fact i had to strip it down even more because the HID data from my touch device did not match expectations in code.
+Integer overflows occurred crashing the driver.